 What kills me is at the end of the film, Asami helps us realize how not alone he is.
 He has his son, a housekeeper he’s on good terms with, friends he sees regularly, and his wife is a fond memory to him now.

 Asami hunts down relationships, looking for some sort of fulfillment, like many women do, after losing her ability to do ballet.
-However, she is of the mindset that being the center of someone’s world isn’t the end all be all.
+However, she is of the mindset that being the center of someone’s world is the end all be all.

 Horror fans can quickly conjure up scenes from movies like The Craft to prove singular devotion isn’t love.
 But that’s what she wants.